sanittawan/aws-dc-2022/README.md

-# aws-dc-2022
+# Amazon Web Services Training
-Repository for documenting notes and code from AWS Summit in Washington, DC 2022
+Repository for documenting notes and code from AWS training for certification

+- Including trainings and sessions attended at AWS Summit in Washington, DC 2022